robang74/redfishos/forum/quick-start-guide.md

 fi
 ```

-The above settings should be done one single time and you have to replace the `idVendor` and `idProduct` with those you will find using `lsusb` with your smartphone connected to the `USB` port of your `PC`/laptop.
+The above settings should be done one single time, and you have to replace the `idVendor` and `idProduct` with those you will find using `lsusb` with your smartphone connected to the `USB` port of your `PC`/laptop.
 The script above should do it for you.

 ---

 ### AFTER LICENSING

 Install the *Android Support* from the Jolla market, then the `F-Droid` market app.

-> Instead, do not install `APToide` because  in the past it shown relevant security issues and moreover anyone can upload an app in such store thus is not secure.
+> :memo: @olf wrote:
 >
-> *Suggestion source*: @olf
+> Do not install `APToide` because  in the past it shown relevant security issues and moreover anyone can upload an app in such store thus is not secure.

 These choices can be made at the first boot of your newly flashed smartphone.